TheLartians/BitLens/README.md

 )
 ```

-Alternatively use git submodules, install globally, or simply download and copy the [header](include/bit_lens.h) into your project.
+Alternatively, use git submodules, install globally, or simply download and copy the [header](include/bit_lens.h) into your project.

 ## Benchmark